 Both dandruff and psoriasis can cause flakes to appear on the scalp.
 However, flakes caused by psoriasis may also cause dead skin to build up on the surface of your skin.

-Dry, flaky skin on your scalp can be uncomfortable and embarrassing.
-Those flakes can be caused by dandruff or psoriasis, which are two very different conditions.
+Dry, flaky skin on your scalp can be uncomfortable.
+Those flakes can be caused by dandruff or psoriasis, which are two very different conditions:

 Washing your hair with a harsh shampoo or using a lot of chemicals on your hair can sometimes irritate your scalp and lead to flakes.

 A fairly common condition called seborrheic dermatitis is the cause of many dandruff cases.
 Experts consider it a type of eczema that affects areas of the skin with oil-producing sebaceous glands.
 It’s characterized by patches of red and oily skin that leave yellowish flakes on the scalp.
 These flakes are often larger than the dandruff flakes that can arise from dry skin.